 Derivatives are initially recognised at fair value at the date a derivative contract is entered into and are subsequently re-measured to their fair value at each consolidated statement of financial position date.
 The resulting gain or loss is recognised in profit or loss immediately.
-A derivative with a positive fair value is recognised as a financial asset whereas a derivative with a negative fair value is recognised as a financial asset whereas a derivative or a non-current liability if the remaining maturity of the instrument is more than 12 months and it is not expected to be realised or settled within 12 months.
+A derivative with a positive fair value is recognised as a financial asset whereas a derivative with a negative fair value is recognised as a financial liability.
+A derivative is presented as a non-current asset or a non-current liability if the remaining maturity of the instrument is more than 12 months and it is not expected to be realised or settled within 12 months.
 Other derivatives are presented as current assets or current liabilities.